 - Rich and flavorful - not overwhelming in sugar... just a nice balanced flavor that doesn't hurt your teeth

 - Doesn't use a lot of bowls or mixing or different techniques- two bowls, one pan, that's it!

 - It's delicious- nothin' fancy or complicated here... use a premade pie crust and call it done!

 Unsalted butter, flour, sugar, cocoa powder, salt, eggs, milk, vanilla extract and a 9" inch pie shell.
 Yes, vanilla extract goes in this chocolate pie.

-Pour this mixture into a deep saucepan and cook on very low, stirring non-stop, for 5 minutes.
+Pour this mixture into a deep saucepan and cook on medium high heat stirring non-stop, for 5 minutes or until it thickens.